Supracondylar humerus fracture: Malunion

-The distal humerus grows slowly post fracture (only contributes 10 to 20% of the longitudinal growth of the humerus), therefore, there is a high rate of malunion if the supracondylar fracture is not corrected appropriately.
-Such malunion can result in cubitus varus deformity.
+The distal humerus physis grows slowly (only contributes 20% of the longitudinal growth of the humerus).
+Errors in correction are common and may result in osteonecrosis, malunion and nonunion.
+Malunion can result in cubitus varus deformity.

 Mechanism

 Extension type of supracondylar humerus fractures typically result from a fall on to an outstretched hand, usually leading to a forced hyperextension of the elbow.
 The olecranon acts as a fulcrum which focuses the stress on distal humerus (supracondylar area), predisposing the distal humerus to fracture.
 The supracondylar area undergoes remodeling at the age of 6 to 7, making this area thin and prone to fractures.
 Important arteries and nerves (median nerve, radial nerve, brachial artery, and ulnar nerve) are located at the supracondylar area and can give rise to complications if these structures are injured.
 Most vulnerable structure to get damaged is median nerve.
 Meanwhile, the flexion-type of supracondylar humerus fracture is less common.
 It occurs by falling on the point of the elbow, or falling with the arm twisted behind the back.
 This causes anterior dislocation of the proximal fragment of the humerus.